Session 2: Why CEOs Need to Carefully Manage AI Resistance

 Some CEOs are working with external partners to spur change and accelerate action.
 One had recently worked with consultants to rethink their governance structures but added that it was hard to find the right partners.
 “We are inundated with tech sales calls each day,” they said.
 Another CEO, who aims to use AI to speed up productivity and workflows, added that they had chosen to work with ecosystem partners, explaining, “We are trying to select the AI solutions that will help us best, then embed them in our systems.
 It’s a total waste of time to level up ourselves instead of working with the best and most relevant partners.”

-Attendees went on to discuss how pilots and experiments were critical to better understanding the potential of AI.
+Attendees also discussed the specific role CEOs can play in driving transformation—and how there was a need for CEOs to upskill on the AI conversation if they are to drive adoption and implementation across their organizations.
+They also discussed how pilots and experiments were critical to better understanding the potential of AI.
 As one CEO shared: “We make the greatest leaps when we run innovation experiments.
-It’s hard to get tech fluency as a CEO when you have a day job, but it helps greatly if there’s a experiment going on and the organization is learning from that.”
+It’s hard to get tech fluency as a CEO when you have a day job, but it helps greatly if there’s an experiment going on and the organization is learning from that.”

-The group also discussed how CEOs can draw on the knowledge and resources of other teams further down the organization.
+The group also spoke about how CEOs can draw on the knowledge and resources of other teams further down the organization.
 It was felt important for CEOs to spend significant time with teams three levels down in their organizations to get updates on what’s going on with AI, creating deadlines on critical AI projects, getting their hands dirty, and understanding the issues to drive change in the organization.
 As one CEO made clear: “You can’t look at AI from a C-suite level altitude.
 You have to really get into the details, so working three levels down is super critical.
 You can’t just CEO this thing.”

 The CEOs were clear that cultural change is one of the biggest levers CEOs have to accelerate successful AI adoption and implementation.
 One said: “My entry point to transformation is always culture.
 Organizational change can be made within five minutes on a piece of paper.
 Cultural change takes longer and is the most difficult thing to get right, but it’s critical to success.”

 CEOs discussed how, despite the benefits of AI to productivity, efficiency, and creativity, workforce resistance can be high.
 Success factors included creating a culture where innovation can flourish, and also bringing everyone along on the journey.
+Employee buy-in is critical, so CEOs must spend time explaining the what, why, and how of AI transformation at their organizations.